target curve calculator

 Common values for reverberation time at 200Hz : 0.3 for dry environnement, 0.5 is standard, 0.7 for live room

-Common values for DI at 200Hz : 0 for omnidirectionnal, 1-2 for standard, 4.8 for open baffle
+Common values for DI at 200Hz : 0 for omnidirectionnal, 1-2 for standard box, 4.8 for open baffle

-The critical distance is where the level of direct soundfield and level of diffuse field are equal.
+The critical distance is where the level of direct soundfield and level of diffuse field are equal in level.

 Critical distance at F1 : 0.8 m